-The undersigned hereby appoints Brian G. Harris, Seth L. Kaplan and Dan Sullivan, or any of them, attorneys and Proxies with full power of substitution in any of them, in the name and stead of the undersigned to vote as Proxy all the stock of the undersigned in GRIFFON CORPORATION, a Delaware corporation, at the Annual Meeting of Stockholders scheduled to be held on February 17, 2022, at Dechart LLP, 1095 Avenue of the Americas, New York, New York 10036, and any postponements or adjournments thereof.
+The undersigned hereby appoints Ronald J. Kramer, Seth L. Kaplan and Dan Sullivan, or any of them, attorneys and Proxies with full power of substitution in any of them, in the name and stead of the undersigned to vote as Proxy all the stock of the undersigned in GRIFFON CORPORATION, a Delaware corporation, at the Annual Meeting of Stockholders scheduled to be held on postponements or adjournments thereof.